icon icon

 8. When might one expect complete adjustment?
 Supporting Parenting

 Most toddlers take three to seven days to get used to the new timing.
-While some children might take more time to adjust to the new schedule, others might do so faster.
+While some children might take longer to adjust to the new schedule, others might adjust faster.
 Continue to be patient, keep your habits regular, and avoid stressing if things do not go smoothly during this time.

 Conclusion: Your Toddler and Daylight Savings

-Although changing your toddler’s routine for daylight savings can feel overwhelming, these ideas will help you to negotiate the shift in time more efficiently.
+Although changing your toddler’s routine for daylight saving time can feel overwhelming, these ideas will help you navigate the time shift more efficiently.
 The secrets are starting early, keeping consistency, and providing additional comfort as your child adjusts.
-Though it could take some days, your child will finally return to their usual schedule.
+Though it may take a few days, your child will eventually return to their usual schedule.

 Be patient; family life will return to normal.